Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-WVU requires all drone operations on campus to be approved by Office of Environmental Health & Safety.
-Milan Puskar Stadium subject to TFR during football games and other athletic events.
+WVU requires approval from the Office of Environmental Health & Safety for all drone operations on campus.
+Milan Puskar Stadium has a temporary flight restriction during football games and athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.